ferdium/ferdium-app/docs/MIGRATION.md

 ## Using Ferdi without an account i.e. Accountless

-Accountless instances have all the same functionality as account-based ones with the exception of multi-machine syncronization.
+Accountless instances have all the same functionality as account-based ones with the exception of multi-machine synchronization.
 If you don't intend to use this app on multiple machines with regularly changing settings and lists of services, there's no benefit to having an online account.
 Having a backup of your `export.ferdi-data` whenever you make changes to your setup, provides a similarly secure (albeit slower and manual alternative) to automatic syncing that doesn't rely on a server's constant availability.

 ## Exporting